 Funding bodies recurrent grants are recognised in line with best estimates for the period of what is receivable and depend on the particular income stream involved.
-Any under or over achievement for the adult learner responsive funding element of the single budget allocation is adjusted for and reflected in the level of recurrent grant recognised in the income and expenditure account.
-The final grant income is normally determined with the conclusion of the year end reconciliation process with the funding body at the end of November following the year end.
-Employer responsive grant funding element of the single budget allocation is recognised based on a year end reconciliation of income claimed and actual delivery.
+Any under or over achievement for the Adult Skills Budget is adjusted for and reflected in the level of recurrent grant recognised in the income and expenditure account.
+The final grant income is normally determined with the conclusion of the year end reconciliation process with the funding body at the end of November following the year end and the results of any funding audits.
+The employer responsive grant funding element of the single budget allocation is recognised based on a year end reconciliation of income claimed and actual delivery.
 16-18 learner-responsive funding is not normally subject to a reconciliation and is therefore not subject to contract adjustments.